leaguevine/fantasy-ultimate/README.md

 when prompted to create a super-user, choose whatever username and password you like.
 This will create a user account in Django's authentication system that you can use to access the administrative interface.

+### Test it out!

+At this point you should be able to test out your Django project.
+Switch to your virtualenv, and from the root of your project, run:

+    ./manage.py runserver

+Then in a browser, navigate to http://127.0.0.1:8000.

 ## Eclipse setup

 If you plan to use eclipse as your editor, this section describes how to set it up to work with this project.